Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: COLLECTION

 \section{COLLECTION}

 \end{mdframed}

 \textbf{ How was the data associated with each instance acquired? } Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
-If so, please describe how. \\ The images, prompt and other metadata including including Positive Prompt, Negative Prompt, anonymized ImageID, anonymized UserID, Timestamp, and Image Size (height, width), and model-related hyperparameters including Model Type, Seed, Step, and CFG Scale are collected from Artbreeder website.
-Moreover we derived additional features such as Cluster ID, Prompt NSFW, Image NSFW, Toxicity, Insult, Threat, Identity Attack scores, Artist names \cite{Detoxify, NSFW-Detector, ushio-camacho-collados-2021-ner}.
+If so, please describe how. \\ The images, prompt, and other metadata, including Positive Prompt, Negative Prompt, anonymized ImageID, anonymized UserID, Timestamp, and Image Size (height, width), and model-related hyperparameters, including Model Type, Seed, Step, and CFG Scale, are collected from Artbreeder website.
+Moreover, we derived additional features such as Cluster ID, Prompt NSFW, Image NSFW, Toxicity, Insult, Threat, Identity Attack scores, Artist names \cite{Detoxify, NSFW-Detector, ushio-camacho-collados-2021-ner}.

 \textbf{ Over what timeframe was the data collected? } Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.
-Finally, list when the dataset was first published. \\

-All data was collected from April-May 2024, The images generated between July 2022-May 2024.
-The dataset first published with this NeurIPS submission, June 10, 2024.
+Finally, list when the dataset was first published. \\ All data was collected from April-May 2024, The images generated between July 2022-May 2024.
+The dataset was first published with this NeurIPS submission on June 10, 2024.

-\textbf{ What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)? } How were these mechanisms or procedures validated? \\

-The image IDs and original metadata is directly pulled from the database by one of the authors Joel Simon, owner of Artbreeder platform.
-A Python script was used to scrape the images, and infer additional features such as Cluster ID, or NSFW scores.
+\textbf{ What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)? } How were these mechanisms or procedures validated? \\ The image IDs and original metadata are directly pulled from the database by one of the authors, Joel Simon, owner of the Artbreeder platform.
+A Python script was used to scrape the images and infer additional features such as Cluster ID or NSFW scores.